 SOC 3380.
 Minority Aging (I; 3) (Odd Years) A study of the demographic, psychological, and socio-cultural aspects of aging in African American, Hispanic, and Native American populations in the United States.
-Focus on health and health care issues, retirement, income, formal and informal support, and other problems faced by 273 these groups.
+Focus on health and health care issues, retirement, income, formal and informal support, and other problems faced by 273 of these groups.
 Prerequisite: SOC 2230 SOC 3415.
 Juvenile Delinquency (I; 3) This course will be overview of juvenile delinquency from a primarily sociological perspective.
 The course will address the nature and extent of delinquency, including definitions, history, distribution and measurement of juvenile delinquency.
 In addition, various theories of juvenile delinquency, issues of gender, and programs associated with the prevention and control of delinquency will be discussed.
 Prerequisite: SOC 1105 or SOC 1125.
 SOC 3510.
 Sociology of Deviance (II; 3) This course will examine deviance and social control from a sociological perspective.
 Attention will be given to provide students with a clear and concise description and analysis of deviance as well as to interpret past and current social events/behavior using theories of deviance.
 The course will further investigate the interrelations between culture, race, power, identity information and social change as they influence who is defined as deviant and what actions/behaviors are labeled as deviant.
 Prerequisites: SOC 1105 or SOC 1125.
 SOC 3800.
 Sociological Theory (I; 3) This course provides a critical exposition of the development of sociological thought from the eighteenth century to the present time.
 It covers all of the major schools of theory, including Marxism, functionalism, conflict theory, symbolic interactionism, critical theory, poststructuralism, and post-modern social theories.
 Prerequisite: Junior standing or above SOC 4551.
 Sociology of Health and Illness (I; 3) A critical analysis of the social organization of health care delivery systems and the social causes and distribution of health and illness in the United States.
 Alternative construction of health and illness and models of health care delivery systems will be explored.
 Prerequisite: Junior standing.
 SOC 4596.
 Internship in Sociology and Gerontology (I, II; 2-4) Application of sociological and gerontological knowledge in various private and public social human services agencies, including aging agencies, government offices, and juvenile and criminal justice agencies.
 Internships are not permitted during the summer.
 Prerequisites: Junior standing or above and permission of advisor.
 SOC 4895.
 Senior Capstone Seminar (II; 3) This is the required capstone for the sociology major.
 The course will review the major areas covered in the sociology curriculum.
 It will emphasize major topics in sociology including sociological theory, research, statistics, social stratification, race and ethnic relations, and family.
-Students will develop and complete a project that demonstrates SOC 4897.
+Students will develop and complete a project that demonstrates their grasp of essential sociological principles and practices.
+Prerequisite: SOC 2800, 3800, and senior standing.
+SOC 4897.
 Independent Study (I, II; 1-2) An in-depth study of an approved topic in sociology, criminal justice, or gerontology under the supervision of a faculty member in the Department of Social and Behavioral Sciences.
 The topic selection is made by the student with written approval of the supervising faculty member.
 Periodic written and/or oral reports and a final paper are required.
+Also open to criminal justice and gerontology minors.
+Prerequisite: Senior standing.